 A big storm is taking shape as it moves from the Gulf of Mexico up the eastern seaboard, bringing flooding to the Southeast and mid-Atlantic and a wide swath of snow from the Deep South to New England.

-- Thursday morning: Rain moves into the mid-Atlantic, transitioning to snow and ice in the Appalachians
+- Thursday morning: Rain and snow moves into the mid-Atlantic, while snow continues to linger in the Midwest.

-Winter weather watches, warnings and advisories extend over a wide area from the Deep South, Mississippi and Ohio Valley, into the Northeast.
+Around 88 million people are under winter weather watches, warnings and advisories that extend over a wide area from Missouri to Maine.

-The heaviest snow will likely pile up from the central Appalachians into New England, where over 6” is expected.
-A heavy pocket of four to six inches is also possible around the St. Louis area, making it their biggest November snowfall in decades.
+The heaviest snow will likely pile up from the central Appalachians into New England, where over 6 inches is expected.
+A heavy pocket of 4-6 inches is also possible around the St. Louis area, making it their biggest November snowfall in decades.

 CNN Meteorologist Judson Jones contributed to this report